3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

+So how the implementation looked like?

 1st register wasn't documented, its name was taken from Hostboot definitions, but those definitions weren't used by initfiles.
-Some of them we found later, documentation usually has only one instance of e.g. port, which may not be the first one.
+Some of them we found later, because as mentioned earlier, documentation has only one instance of e.g. port, which may not be the first one.

 Numbers in square brackets are bit numbers.
 Because these registers are BE, MSB is bit 0, contrary to x86.
+This alone invalidates use of bitfields.

 About `ATTR_`, Hostboot keeps **everything** in attributes, kind of database.
 As this is part of RAM initialization, those particular values came from SPD.
+In other instances, it may come from a PNOR partition, VPD or be created from XML during build.

 ---